Personal Critical Illness Insurance in Alberta

 What Critical Illness Insurance Actually Does

-Critical illness insurance pays you a lump sum — tax-free — if you're diagnosed with one of the conditions covered in the policy and survive the policy's waiting period (typically 30 days).
+Critical illness insurance pays a tax-free lump sum if you're diagnosed with a condition the policy covers and you survive the waiting period (usually 30 days).

-You can use the money for anything: lost income, mortgage payments, treatment options not covered by Alberta Health, travel for specialist care, time off work, paying down debt, modifying your home, or just removing financial stress while you focus on recovery.
+You can use the money for anything: lost income, mortgage payments, treatment options Alberta Health doesn't cover, travel for specialist care, time off work, paying down debt, modifying your home, or simply taking financial stress off the table while you focus on getting better.

-It's not life insurance — life insurance pays out when you die.
-Critical illness pays out while you're alive, dealing with the aftermath of a major health event.
+It isn't life insurance (/life-insurance-alberta).
+Life insurance pays at death.
+Critical illness pays while you're alive, dealing with what comes after a major health event.

-It's not disability insurance — disability insurance replaces ongoing income if you can't work.
-Critical illness pays a single lump sum on diagnosis, regardless of whether you can work or not.
+It isn't disability insurance (/disability-insurance-alberta) either.
+Disability replaces ongoing income if you can't work.
+Critical illness pays a single lump sum on diagnosis whether you can keep working or not.

-Most Albertans need both, plus life insurance.
-They cover different problems.
+Most Albertans need all three.
+They solve different problems.

 What Conditions Are Covered

-Most modern critical illness policies in Canada cover 24-26 conditions, though basic policies may cover fewer.
-The "big three" conditions account for the majority of claims:
+Modern critical illness policies in Canada cover 24-26 conditions, though basic policies cover fewer.
+Three conditions drive the majority of claims:

 • Cancer (life-threatening)